alyson-mei/pomodoro/docs/timer.md

-# A documentation on timer module
+# Documentation for the timer module

 ## Logic